 Alternative Dispute Resolution

-Alternative Dispute Resolution (ADR) is a method of resolving problems without the use of the court system.
+Alternative Dispute Resolution (ADR) is a method of resolving problems without using the court system.

-Successful use of ADR avoids the need for often costly and lengthy legal battles and presents opportunities for the opposing sides to reach a decision in a more amicable environment of collaboration and compromise.
+Successful use of ADR avoids the need for often costly and lengthy legal battles.
+It presents opportunities for the opposing sides to decide on a more amicable environment of collaboration and compromise.

 When is ADR appropriate?